UBC-AHVA/Festool_Nozzles/Festool_TS55/README.md

 locks into place when locked onto the saw.
 Prevents the nozzle from swinging down under the weight of the hose.

+Included is an example project file which is carefully prepared to limit support material for the radial spline.
+If the support material is controlled, the support structure is ejected when the captive bayonet nut is turned to the "left", leaving clean-up to an absolute minimum.

+As this is a fairly precise Print-In-Place design, having your machine well calibrated for both dimensional accuracy and keeping stringing to a minimum is` essential.

 ![](../images/ts_demo.webp)